 - The field alias is the name of each parameter in the form.

 - Field formatting settings defined in the pop-up configuration, such as date formats and multi-line text boxes, are honored by the submission form.

 - Form fields appear in the order they are defined in the pop-up configuration.
 Use the arrows to reorder the fields.

 - Define a domain on a field to provide a list of accepted values.
-The Solution Deployment Tool allows you to define or modify domain values for a layer without the need to republish.

 - Form fields can require a value if the underlying dataset does not accept null values in that field.
 To change this, export the entire layer to a single file geodatabase (including any related tables) and edit the schema of the feature class.
 Use ArcGIS Pro to republish the layer, overwriting the original layer.